overwolf/overwolf.github.io/docs/topics/best-practices-overview.md

 * Use our [JSON schema validator](../api/manifest-json#validate-your-manifestjson) in order to locate missing or false data in the manifest file.

 ### Overwolf APIs
-* Understand all available API’s – After thinking up your app but before you code it, preferrably, you should browse the API documentation section.
+* Understand all available API’s – After thinking up your app but before you code it, preferably, you should browse the API documentation section.
 Check out the available functions that could work for you and your app or help you implement the features you have in mind.
 * I/O plugin – Make sure you know how to use the Overwolf simple I/O plugin, it allows you to read files from the local hard drive as well as get interesting information from the games own log files.

 ### App’s size